Phonological and Phonemic Awareness. What's the difference?

 It is the ability to hear and manipulate the sounds or phonemes in spoken words.
 It is also the understanding that spoken words and syllables are made up of sequences of speech sounds.

 All words are a series of phonemes blended together.
 Phonemic awareness does not involve print; it is an auditory skill.
-For instance: a child without phonemic awareness may not hear that sun and sit both starts with the same sound.
+For instance, a child without phonemic awareness may not hear that sun and sit both start with the same sound.
 They may not blend together sounds into words like mmmm... aaaaa... nnnn is man.

 What is Phonological Awareness?